Justice Department Announces Actions to Combat Two Russian State-Sponsored Cyber Criminal Hacking Groups

 NoName’s victims included government agencies, financial institutions, and critical infrastructure, such as public railways and ports.
 NoName recruited volunteers from around the world to download DDoSia and used their computers to launch DDoS attacks on the victims that NoName leaders selected.
 NoName also published a daily leaderboard of volunteers who launched the most DDoS attacks on its Telegram channel and paid top-ranking volunteers in cryptocurrency for their attacks.

-The NoName indictment charges Dubranova with one count of conspiracy to damage protected computers.
-If convicted of this charge, Dubranova would face a statutory maximum penalty of five years in federal prison.
+The indictment charges Dubranova with one count of conspiracy to damage protected computers.
+If convicted of this charge, Dubranova would face a statutory maximum sentence of five years in federal prison.

+The law enforcement takedown against NoName is part of Operation Red Circus, and has been executed in coordination with a Europol operation, Operation Eastwood, which is aimed at disrupting NoName.
+As part of these ongoing operations, law enforcement in 19 countries, including Germany’s Bundeskriminalamt (BKA), the Netherlands National Police, the Spanish National Police, the Swiss Federal Police, the Swedish Polismyndigheten, and the French Gendarmerie Nationale, alongside the FBI, disrupted more than 100 servers around the world, including virtual servers hosted in the United States, in July 2025.
+Resulting from their own independent investigations, foreign law enforcement also publicly announced charges against five NoName actors, arrested two NoName actors outside of Russia, and executed searches of 22 NoName members and 2 service providers worldwide.
+The FBI also suspended NoName’s main X account, which played a key role in the group’s public messaging campaign.

 Concurrent with today’s actions, the U.S. Department of State has offered potential rewards for up to $2 million for information on individuals associated with CARR and up to $10 million for information on individuals associated with NoName.
 Additionally, today the FBI, CISA, NSA, DOE, EPA, and DC3 issued a Joint Cybersecurity Advisory assessing that pro-Russia hacktivist groups, like CARR and NoName, target minimally secured, internet-facing virtual network computing connections to infiltrate (or gain access to) operational technology control devices within critical infrastructure systems to execute attacks against critical infrastructure, resulting in varying degrees of impact, including physical damage.